ManmohanBora/Career-Copilot/README.md

 ## ⚙️ Configuration

-The application uses `config.toml` for customization:
+The application uses `config.toml` for customization:-

 | Setting | Purpose                  |
 | ------- | ------------------------ |